sandeeppatil/hello_docker/02_simple_llm/README.md

-# Streamlit Hello World App
+# DeutschGramWelt

-This project is a simple Streamlit application that displays "Hello, World!" in a web browser.
-It is packaged in a Docker container for easy deployment.
+This project is a Streamlit application for German word grammatical analysis using Gemini LLM, packaged in a Docker container for easy deployment.

 ## Project Structure

 ```
-hello_docker
+DeutschGramWelt
 ├── app.py
 ├── Dockerfile
 ├── requirements.txt